MirrorNetworking/Mirror/doc/Articles/General/Migration.md

 ### 6. Change SyncListStruct to SyncList

-There is a bug in the original UNet Weaver that makes it mess with our `Mirror.SyncListStruct` without checking the namespace.
-In Mirror, we fixed SyncLists so that they work with structs by default.
+There is a bug in the original UNet Weaver that makes it mess with our `MirrorNG.SyncListStruct` without checking the namespace.
+In MirrorNG, we fixed SyncLists so that they work with structs by default.

 For example, if you have definitions like: